House Oversight Panel Launches Inquiry Into White House Security Clearances

 Bolton recorded a video in 2013 for The Right To Bear Arms, a Russian gun rights group then run by Maria Butina, the Russian woman who has admitted serving as a clandestine agent for Russia.

-NPR has previously reported that Bolton was asked to do the video by a former president of the NRA.
+NPR has previously reported that Bolton was asked to do the video by a former president of the National Rifle Association.

-Cummings asked the National Rifle Association in a letter Wednesday to provide any documents related to Bolton's foreign contacts.
+Cummings asked the NRA in a letter Wednesday to provide any documents related to Bolton's foreign contacts.

 Information received from the NRA could be checked against Bolton's security clearance paperwork for consistency regarding foreign contacts he may have had.